Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Conclusions and Future Work

+For our ramping $\boldsymbol{\psi}$ towards solids, we found that seeking a minimal perturbation to $\boldsymbol{\psi}$ gave visually natural results, but other criteria are possible (e.g., controlling $\nabla \times \boldsymbol{\psi}_t$).
+A drawback of boundary handling in Curl-Noise-type schemes is that, though always incompressible, they can yield discontinuities when the closest polygon facet changes.
+A challenging extension would be to develop a strictly continuous variant of Curl-Noise, perhaps by incorporating a smooth distance measure \cite{madan2021fast}.

+While not a salient issue for simply tracing particle paths, interpolation of higher order than linear can yield overshooting.
+We sidestepped this possibility in our FLIP tests by not using the Curl-Flow field for P2G or G2P transfers: any new extrema will not feed back into the dynamic velocity field.
+Using Curl-Flow for G2P (or all the interpolations within a semi-Lagrangian update) may necessitate some form of limiter.
+Straightforward velocity clamping \cite{Selle2008} would sacrifice incompressibility, so falling back to linear Curl-Flow (with kinks) may be preferable.

-Lastly, because of the high cost and limited controllability of fluid simulations, the ability to edit simulations in an \emph{efficient} post-process would also be valuable \cite{Pan2013,Sato2018}.
-Our Curl-Noise (vector potential) boundary correction in 2D suggests that the use of vector potentials may enable other fast, divergence-free editing capabilities, beyond basic turbulent noise \cite{Kim2008}, by exploiting the compatibility of Curl-Noise's vector potential-based \emph{procedural} tools with our (and others') vector potential-based \emph{simulation} tools.
+Lastly, the ability to edit fluid simulations in an \emph{efficient} post-process remains highly desirable \cite{Pan2013,Sato2018} due to their cost and limited controllability.
+Our work, and that of Sato et al. \shortcite{Sato2015,Sato2021}, hint that vector potentials may unlock fast, divergence-free editing capabilities by combining discrete \emph{simulation} tools and continuous \emph{procedural} tools.